mmiller7/Arris_modem_scrape/README.md

 This script should allow you to scrape the modem status data and write it out to a MQTT broker where you can then use something like HomeAssistant to take actions based on the data (graph it, issue automations to cycle a smartplug, etc)

 If you want to use this on an older firmware that does not have authenticatiton, you can PROBABLY just comment out the part where it gets a token and just have it fetch $result directly, but since my modem now needs a password I obviously can't test that anymore.

+arris_modem_signgal.yaml - initial YAML to run the script periodically and import the startup status sensor_gen.sh - allows you to quickly bulk-generate the YAML for sensors to import results for lots of channels (my modem has 33 downstream and 4 upstream).